AmineDjeghri/awesome-os-setup/README.md

 - <ins>Google Drive</ins> :  download it on windows and put the files and folder that you want to be automatically saved on your drive, you won't need to everytime open google drive in your browser and manually put your files there
 - <ins>Online Storage</ins> : Google Drive (15gb), Mega Drive (50GB) ...ect.
 Use these Drives to store non personanal Data !
 It's better to have an NAS or an external HDD to store your personal data.
 - <ins>Microsoft Office 2016</ins> Buy it or ...
 Better than the 365 version.
-- <ins>Netflix, Prime</ins>: windows store and browser (browser is better in terms of stability and vpn use, windows store apps can handle 7.1 and 4k streaming).
-To add windwos apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
+- <ins>Netflix, Prime</ins>: windows store and browser (browser is better in terms of stability, browsing content and vpn use, windows store apps and Edge can handle 7.1 and 4k streaming).
+To add windows apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
 - <ins>Windows Terminal </ins> windows terminal works in every directory, right lick in any directory and you can have a bash with that path
 -  <ins> Teracopy </ins>
 ### 2.2 Amazing apps & websites: